This is a sponsored post by Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 Funduscopically, macular edema is visualized as retinal thickening with or without the presence of hemorrhaging and/or hard exudates.
 In mild macular edema, retinal thickening may be difficult to appreciate, and instead alteration of the foveal reflex might be noted first.
 An OCT will easily visualize any edema as areas of retinal thickening and/or cystic spaces.
 In cases of subretinal fluid, there might be significant retinal thickening without discernible disorganization of retinal layers.
 Cystic spaces are visualized as discrete hyporeflective pockets within the retina.
 To aid in management, quantification of regions of macular edema based on ETDRS subregions is possible and readily completed.

-Central Serous Chorioretinopathy on OCT
+Central Serous Chorioretinopathy on Optical Coherence Tomography

 Central serous chorioretinopathy (CSCR) [also known as central serous retinopathy] is a relatively common and often self-limiting chorioretinopathy characterized by fluid accumulation underneath the retina or RPE.10 Though the pathogenesis is still unclear, steroid use and prolonged emotional stress have been implicated.11 More recent multimodal imaging studies have revealed a thickened and hyperpermeable choroid as common findings.12